scriptmaster/unpm/README.md

 ## No more 400MB to 10GB node_modules

 node_modules is no more the heaviest object in the universe.
-Universal-modules package
+Universal-modules package manager maintains lightweight node_modules folder.

 Everything from 2MB to 99MB (max)